New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Home and road insights

-- New England has covered the spread once at home, and is 0-4 overall there, this year.
+- New England has one win against the spread, and is 0-4 overall, at home this year.

-- In four home games this year, New England has hit the over once.
+- This year, in four home games, New England has hit the over once.

 - Patriots home games this season average 46.8 total points, 4.3 more than this contest's over/under (42.5).

-- On the road, New York is winless against the spread and 0-3 overall.
+- New York is 0-3 overall, and winless against the spread, on the road.

-- New York has hit the over once in three road games this year.
+- New York has hit the over once in three away games this season.

 Powered by Data Skrive.